carbon-language/carbon-lang/libcxx/docs/DesignDocs/FileTimeType.rst

 Problems To Consider
 ====================

-Before considering solutions, lets consider the problems they should solve, and how important solving those problems are:
+Before considering solutions, let's consider the problems they should solve, and how important solving those problems are: